AdobeDocs/experience-manager-cloud-service.en/help/edge/edge-dev-getting-started.md

 1. Replace the default mappings with `/content/<site-name>/:/` and click **Commit changes...**.

    * Provide your own `<site-name>`.
 You will need it in a later step.
+   * The mappings tells Edge Delivery Services how to map the content in your AEM repository to the site URL.

    ![Updating paths.yaml](assets/edge-dev-getting-started/paths-update.png)

-1. Add a commit message as desired and then click **Commit changes**, committing them to the `main` branch.
+1. Add a commit message as desired and then click **Commit changes**, committing them directly to the `main` branch.

    ![Committing changes](assets/edge-dev-getting-started/commit-fstab-changes.png)